Lotrščak Tower: 16th-17th century

+19th century and today

+During the 19th century, a café operated for a period on the ground floor, with an entrance on the southern side.
+The building was later also used for residential purposes.
+Toward the end of the 19th century, the city administration decided to acquire a cannon that would be fired every day at noon, providing a time signal that could be used by the bell ringers of the city's churches.
+The cannon was first fired on New Year’s Day in 1877.
+Its use was interrupted during the First World War, and it was fired again from 1927 onward.
+Since then, the noon cannon has been fired from a southern window on the tower's fourth floor.

+Today, Lotrščak Tower is part of the Klovićevi Dvori Gallery public institution.
+The ground floor houses an art and gift shop offering souvenirs, art books, various objects, and unique jewellery.
+The upper levels include a viewing platform overlooking Zagreb.

 Cannon

 The Grič cannon (Grički top) is one of the Zagreb landmarks.
 In the 19th century, a fourth floor and windows were added to the tower and a cannon was placed on the top.
 Since 1 January 1877, the cannon is fired from the tower on Grič to mark midday.
 The cannon was to give the sign for exact noon for the bell-ringers of the city's churches.